-1.1 Who may make Executive decisions?
+1.1 Who may make executive decisions?

-The arrangements for the discharge of Executive functions are determined by the Leader.
-The Leader has determined that the Cabinet will make decisions collectively unless otherwise provided for elsewhere in this constitution.
+The arrangements for the discharge of executive functions are determined by the Leader.
+The Leader has determined that the Cabinet will make decision collectively unless otherwise provided for elsewhere in this constitution.

 1.2 Delegation by the Leader